tqh/efi-example/README.md

 This project was created to research the base for an EFI bootloader for the Haiku Operating System, http://www.haiku-os.org/

+For a cool project based on this checkout: https://github.com/ohnx/nyan-load

 Background
 ----------